Sample workflow for tape digitization

-Mark the approximate label points - click in the waveform at the approximate point between the tracks on the album, press CTRL + B then ENTER.
-Don't forget to insert a label at the beginning for the first track.
-Alternatively you can mark a label point while recording (or on playback) using CTRL + M ( COMMAND + . on Mac OS X ).
+Mark the approximate label points - click in the waveform at the approximate point between the tracks on the album, press Ctrl + B then Enter.
+Do not forget to insert a label at the beginning for the first track.
+Alternatively you can mark a label point while recording (or on playback) using Ctrl + M (⌘ + . on Mac).

 |By default CD burning software almost always adds a 2-second gap between tracks.
 Check for any options to turn this off, for "gapless burning" or "Disc-at-once (DAO)" that you can enable.|

 You may wish to more cleanly fade-in and fade-out the song beginnings and endings by usingand .
 Normally fade outs should be longer (typically a few seconds), and fade ins, if required, quite short (typically a fraction of a second).

 Consider usinginstead of the linear Fade Out.
 It applies a more musical fade out to the selected audio, giving a more pleasing (more "professional studio") sounding result.

 You may also get a more musical fade-in by applyingmultiple times to the selected audio, three times is a good guideline.
 This will produce a shaped, curved, fade rather than a linear one.